Ahmed-Farouk-Ibrahim/Medical_Chatbot/README.md

 ## Results

-Firstly, we test out the model by asking a relevant clinical medicine question:
+The model was initially evaluated by asking a relevant medical question:

 <p align="center">
 <image src="static/Screenshot1.png" width="500">
 </p>

-Now, we ask it a random/irrelevant question:
+Subsequently, an unrelated question was posed to test the model's response:

 <p align="center">
 <image src="static/Screenshot2.png" width="500">
 </p>

-## Note
+## Notes :

-1. The model sometimes may take about 4 mins to respond, so kindly be patient.
+1. The model's response sometimes may take up to 4 minutes.
+Your patience is appreciated.

-2. For guidance refer to this link [Chatbot](https://www.youtube.com/watch?v=Fe5B90R8DTg&t=2021s)